|

 including nearly all of Mexico and south into Central and South

-Two subspecies of largemouth bass exist in Texas: the native Micropterus
+America.
+Other Two subspecies of largemouth bass exist in Texas: the native Micropterus

 salmoides salmoides and the Florida largemouth bass, Micropterus